Tracey Ullman Takes on New York: Cast

-Production
+Background

 After ending her eponymous Fox show in 1990, Ullman chose to take a break from television and concentrate on motherhood, having given birth to her second child in 1991.
 That same year, her husband, independent British television producer, Allan McKeown placed a bid a television franchise in the South of England.
 Along with his bid he included a potential television programming lineup which included a Tracey Ullman special.
 When his bid was successful, Ullman created the ITV comedy special, Tracey Ullman: A Class Act, which lampooned the British class system.
 After its success, the American cable network HBO became interested in her doing a special for them.
 The one caveat was that the show focus on an "American" subject.
 Ullman chose New York.
 The special entitled Tracey Ullman Takes on New York was filmed on location in Manhattan over a period of three weeks.
-Three new characters were created for her to portray, along with Janie Pillsworth, and Janie's mother, Jacqueline; both characters were created and appeared in the previous British Class Act special.
-Weeks after the special's broadcast, HBO aired A Class Act on November 23, 1993, the special that initially sparked their interest.
+Three new characters were created for her to portray, along with Class Act characters Janie Pillsworth, and Janie's mother, Jackie.
+Weeks after the special's broadcast, HBO aired Tracey Ullman: A Class Act on November 23, 1993, the special that initially sparked their interest.
 After the success of both specials, HBO became interested in Ullman doing a "takes on" series.
-Ullman and her husband agreed, and the pair set up production in Los Angeles in 1995 to begin work on Tracey Takes On....
+Ullman and her husband agreed, and the pair set up production in Los Angeles in 1995 to begin work on Tracey Takes On...